pennal/addresses/README.md

 ##### REST API

-The rest api consumes the business service layer and
+The rest api consumes the business service layer and transforms the data to the REST model.

 ##### Server